scripting/feedland/worknotes.md

+#### 2/1/24; 11:18:11 AM by DW

+If you want a config value to make it to config in database, it must be set brefore we call database.start.

+We were doing it in the wrong order for config.mysqlVersion and config.flFeedsHaveIds.

+Also changed the initial value for config.flFeedsHaveIds to undefined.
+If it had this value, I would have found the problem yesterday instead of today.

 #### 1/31/24; 10:33:51 AM by DW

 Beginning an upgrade to feedland.org and feedland.com to use feedId in addition to feedUrl in the feeds and subscriptions tables.